RetentionRocket/tutorial-shopify-webhooks/source/index.html.md

 A webhook is an HTTP request sent by an application and triggered by a programmatic event.
 Shopify can be configured to send webhooks for any significant visitor behavior.

-You can use the [shopify_app gem](https://github.com/Shopify/shopify_app) to write Rails applications that handle Shopify webhooks.
+You can use the [shopify_app gem](https://github.com/Shopify/shopify_app) to create Rails applications that handle Shopify webhooks.
 The gem handles the necessary authentication and can manage Shopify webhooks.
 The gem is primarily intended to enable custom storefronts to make API calls for processing by the Shopify API (for example, processing orders and payments).
 The gem includes a Rails Engine and various generators for controllers, models, and views.
 Other tutorials show how to add the shopify_app gem to a Rails application for that purpose.
 We will not explore the use of the shopify_app gem for creating storefronts.
 In this tutorial, we'll look at a different use case.
 We'll build a Rails API application (with no views or user-facing UI) that processes events triggered by visitor actions in a Shopify store.
-This use case is important for analytics or applications that support or extend basic ecommerce functionality.
+This use case is important for analytics or other applications that support or extend basic ecommerce functionality.
 For example, this approach is used by the [Retention Rocket](https://www.retentionrocket.com/) service to reduce cart abandonment.

 If you've searched the web for tutorials about Shopify webhooks, you may have learned that you can create webhooks programmatically using the Shopify API and the shopify_app gem.
 That means you can build a Rails application, install the shopify_app gem for Shopify API access, and write code that configures a Shopify store to set up webhooks via API calls.
 Before you start down that path, recognize that you can create Shopify webhooks manually using the Shopify store admin interface.
 You may not need to create webhooks programmatically, in which case it is simpler to create Shopify webhooks manually.
 This tutorial will focus on manual creation of webhooks for simplicity.